rubra-ai/rubra/README.md

 # Rubra

 Rubra is an open-source ChatGPT.
-It's designed for users who want to:
+It's designed for users who want:

 - **Multi-Model Support:** Rubra integrates with a variety of LLMs, including a local model optimized for Rubra, as well as models from OpenAI and Anthropic.
 More providers will be added in the future.
 - **Assistant Tools:** Create powerful assistants using tools for web search, knowledge retrieval, and more, all designed to augment your LLMs with the information they need to be truly helpful.